nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/how-to-estimate-volume-usage.md

 *   Extracted text volume x2
 *   Metadata

+Note that the volume depends a lot of the backend, some database will not compress data other will compress big fields (MongoDB will compress everything).

 ### Elasticsearch

 *   About 30% of the extracted text volume.
 *   Size will vary according to the number of populated fields and full-text fields.
-    Note that the `_source` field that stores the JSON representation of a document is compressed.
+    Note that the `_source` field that stores the JSON representation of a document is lightly compressed.
+*   The audit index will grow over time depending on the activity.
 *   Each replica needs the same amount of disk space.

 ### Backup